We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 Moving into your first home is both exciting and stressful.
-One of your first jobs will be to head out and buy your furniture, which can be expensive and time consuming if not properly planned for.
-Drawing up a list and a budget will help you to get clear on what you actually need and prevent you from overspending.
-Here are some tips that cover the absolute basics when furnishing your first home.
+One of your first jobs will be to head out and buy your furniture, which can be expensive and time-consuming if not properly planned.
+Drawing up a list and a budget will help you get clear on what you need and prevent overspending.
+Here are some tips covering the basics when furnishing your first home.

 A living room wouldn’t be a living room without a sofa or a few chairs.
 Whilst the seating will be the main feature of your living room, there’s no need to splash out a fortune.
-A corner sofa can be very cost effective, as well as providing plenty of room for yourselves and guests.
+A corner sofa can be very cost-effective and provide plenty of room for yourselves and your guests.
 Seating up to six people, these are an increasingly popular option.
 If space is a worry, then a two-seater and a couple of beanbags are a great alternative.

-Side tables, coffee tables, and console tables add much-needed surfaces and storage space to your living room and are really handy for holding a number of items from cups and remotes to table lamps and your TV.
-Purchasing flat-packed items that you build yourself tend to be a lot cheaper than solid pieces that don’t require assembly, so get your tool set out and practice your ‘righty-tighty, lefty-loosey’.
+Side tables, coffee tables, and console tables add much-needed surfaces and storage space to your living room and are handy for holding several items from cups and remotes to table lamps and your TV.
+Purchasing flat-packed items that you build yourself are much cheaper than solid pieces that don’t require assembly, so get your tool set out and practice your ‘righty-tighty, lefty-loosey’.

-For those with a separate dining room, extending tables are great for accommodating extra people without having to compromise on space when your guests have left.
-It’s often cheaper to buy chairs as part of the set, but if you need to add additional seating then you can always mix and match your designs for cheaper chairs - a quirky look that saves cash.
+For those with a separate dining room, extending tables are great for accommodating extra people without compromising on space when your guests have left.
+It’s often cheaper to buy chairs as part of the set, but if you need to add additional seating, you can always mix and match your designs for cheaper chairs - a quirky look that saves cash.
 Leather is easier to clean than fabric and could be better suited to those with young children or pets.
 Wooden chairs add a traditional feel to a room, whilst chrome or metal chairs add a contemporary touch.

-It goes without saying that bedrooms need a bed, so make sure you choose one that’s big enough for both the space and yourself!
-Beds generally come in three sizes - single, double and kingsize - with a variety of styles available.
-Metal beds can be both traditional and contemporary, depending on the type of metalwork used.
+Bedrooms need a bed, so make sure you choose one that’s big enough for both the space and yourself!
+Beds generally come in three sizes - single, double and kingsize - with various styles available.
+Metal beds can be traditional and contemporary, depending on the type of metalwork used.
 Leather beds are large and tend to dominate a room, whereas wooden beds add a warmer and more rustic tone.
-Divan beds make a great choice if you’re yet to decide on a style or theme for your room as they come without a headboard or footboard, meaning you can customise your bedroom without having to re-purchase the entire bed to suit the new look.
+Divan beds make a great choice if you’re yet to decide on a style or theme for your room, as they come without a headboard or footboard, meaning you can customise your bedroom without having to re-purchase the entire bed to suit the new look.

-Next you’ll need to purchase a mattress.
-Sleep is extremely important to both our mental and physical wellbeing and you’ll be spending a lot of time on it, so this is a big investment.
+Next, you must purchase a mattress.
+Sleep is extremely important to our mental and physical wellbeing, and you’ll spend a lot of time on it, so this is a big investment.
 Make sure you pick the right one by reading our handy guide.

 Bedroom storage is next on the list.
-Bedside tables complete the look of a room, adding a pleasing symmetry when placed either side of your bed.
-They can be used for your bedside lamps as well as books and other knick knacks.
+Bedside tables complete the look of a room, adding a pleasing symmetry when placed on either side of your bed.
+They can be used for your bedside lamps, books, and other knick-knacks.
 If your budget can’t stretch that far, search for creative alternatives that serve the same purpose, like a couple of apple crates on their side.

 For your main storage, chests of drawers and wardrobes are an essential.
-If you don’t have a built-in wardrobe, save both money and floor space by combining the two and opting for a wardrobe with built-in drawers or shelving.
-These tend to be the larger 3 or 4 door wardrobes or sliding door versions and offer ample, varied storage space for all your clothes, accessories, and even bedding, blankets, and towels.
+If you don’t have a built-in wardrobe, save money and floor space by combining the two and opting for a wardrobe with built-in drawers or shelving.
+These tend to be the larger three or four door wardrobes or sliding door versions and offer ample, varied storage space for all your clothes, accessories, and even bedding, blankets, and towels.